Caution (Mariah Carey album)

-Caution is the fifteenth studio album by American singer-songwriter, and record producer Mariah Carey.
-It was released on November 16, 2018, by Epic Records.
+Caution is the fifteenth studio album by American singer Mariah Carey.
+It was released on November 16, 2018, by Epic Records, her only studio album released by the label.
 Her first studio album in four years, Carey collaborated with Ty Dolla Sign, Slick Rick, Blood Orange, and Gunna on the album's songs and worked with a variety of producers.
 Musically, Caution is a R&B, pop and hip hop record.
-The album underperformed commercially, becoming Carey's lowest selling studio album ever released, but received critical acclaim from some music critics according to Metacritic, with many calling it her most consistent work in over a decade and appeared on several year-end music lists of 2018.
+The album was supported by the singles "With You" and "A No No", as well as several promotional singles.

-The album debuted at number five on the US Billboard 200 with 51,000 album-equivalent units, of which 43,000 were pure album sales.
-It was supported by the singles "With You" and "A No No", however, both failed to chart on the US Hot 100 or any major music chart internationally.
-Carey promoted Caution through a series of public appearances and televised performances.
-She also embarked on the Caution World Tour in support of the album.
+The album debuted at number five on the US Billboard 200, with 51,000 album-equivalent units in its first week, but performed moderately elsewhere, reaching the top-forty in Australia, Canada, Italy, Japan, and the United Kingdom.
+The album received critical acclaim, with many critics calling it Carey's most cohesive work in over a decade, and appeared on several year-end music lists of 2018.
+Carey embarked on the Caution World Tour in support of the album.

 Background

-After Carey's fourteenth studio album, Me.
+After the release of her fourteenth studio album, Me.
 I Am Mariah...
-The Elusive Chanteuse, Carey secured a multi-album record deal with Epic in January 2015, a subsidiary of Sony Music Entertainment.
-She subsequently came out with her sixth compilation album, #1 to Infinity, which includes its first and only single "Infinity" and a residency deal to perform at The Colosseum at the Caesars Palace hotel in Las Vegas.
-In 2017, Carey released the single "I Don't", featuring American rapper YG, which peaked at number eighty-nine on the US Billboard Hot 100, and the song "The Star", from the soundtrack for the movie of the same name.
+The Elusive Chanteuse, Carey departed Def Jam Records and secured a multi-album record deal with Epic in January 2015, a subsidiary of Sony Music Entertainment.
+She subsequently came out with her sixth compilation album, #1 to Infinity, which includes the single "Infinity" and a residency deal to perform at The Colosseum at the Caesars Palace hotel in Las Vegas.
+In 2017, Carey released the single "I Don't", featuring American rapper YG, which peaked at number 89 on the US Billboard Hot 100.
+Carey also released the song "The Star", from the soundtrack for the movie of the same name, and was nominated in the Best Original Song category at the 75th Golden Globe Awards.

 In January 2018, Carey confirmed that she had begun work on a new album.
-In a March 2018 interview with Vanity Fair, Carey stated that she had recently begun work on the album.
 Carey finished the album in August 2018 when she recorded the title track "Caution".
-The track inspired Carey to change the record's original title "Portrait" to its official title "Caution".
+The track inspired Carey to change the record's original title Portrait to its official title Caution.